f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

 Lab Summary
 ===========

-In this lab, you enhanced your HA configuration to leverage HA Groups.
+In this lab, you enhanced your HA configuration to leverage HA Groups with connection mirroring and persistence mirroring.

-HA Groups provide the ability to monitor an "object" and take action upon an event.
-After completion of these lab tasks, your BIG-IP should be leveraging HA Groups for Failover.
-In the following lab, we will test & validate how this configuration enhances the failover timing.
+With persistance mirroring and connection mirroring you enable your BIG-IP HA Cluster for a seemless failover without client interruption.

 This completes lab 7, and concludes the **BIG-IP HA Failover - Do it the Proper Way** lab.